Health alert

 - Anyone who has attended a listed exposure site during the specified date and time should monitor for symptoms and seek medical care if symptoms develop for up to 18 days after the exposure.

-- Anyone who develops symptoms of measles should seek medical care.
-Call the health service beforehand to advise that you may have been exposed to measles and wear a mask.
+- Anyone who develops symptoms of measles should seek medical care and testing for measles.
+Call the health service beforehand to advise that you may have been exposed to measles and wear a face mask.

 - The measles-mumps-rubella (MMR) vaccine provides safe and effective protection against measles.
 The MMR vaccine is available for free: